Product

 QuestionTarget thresholdHow to measureIf you fail

-engineer inspecting AI traces, evaluation results, and system metrics
+engineer reviewing LLM traces, evaluation results, and latency charts

-4. Week 8–10: UI for accountability.
-Add citations, run history, tool-call trace, and “approve/deny” controls.
-Ensure all actions are logged with an immutable run ID.
+4. Week 8–10: Ship the accountability UI.
+Add citations, run history, tool traces, and approve/deny controls.
+Log every run with an immutable ID.

 # Example: minimal JSON schema for an AI run log (store + export)